MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/User-Specific-Views.md

 # User Specific Views

 Earlier if Adaptive Cards were sent in a Teams conversation, all users would see the exact same card content.
 With the introduction of the Universal Actions model and `refresh` for Adaptive Cards, bot developers can now provide User Specific Views of Adaptive Cards to users.
 The same Adaptive Card can now refresh to a User Specific Adaptive Card.
-Maximum 60 different users can see a different version of the card with additional information or actions.
 The Adaptive Card provides powerful scenarios like approvals, poll creator controls, ticketing, incident management, and project management cards.

 > [!NOTE]
 > User Specific View is supported for Adaptive Cards sent by a bot and is dependent on Universal Actions.
+> Maximum 60 different users can see a different version of the card with additional information or actions.

 For example, Megan, a safety inspector at Contoso, wants to create an incident and assign it to Alex.
 Megan also wants everyone in the team to be aware about the incident.
 Megan uses Contoso incident reporting message extension powered by Universal Actions for Adaptive Cards.